codio/site/source/docs/boxes/specifics/php.html.md

 TODO : Update URL when in production

+##PHP Modules
+Initially, the PHP5 Box Parts installation includes several PHP modules.
+You can see the pre-installed modules here : [https://github.com/codio/boxparts/blob/master/lib/autoparts/packages/php5.rb#L33-L50](https://github.com/codio/boxparts/blob/master/lib/autoparts/packages/php5.rb#L33-L50).

+In addition, we offer many other modules than can be manually installed.
+These are listed here : [https://github.com/codio/boxparts/tree/master/lib/autoparts/packages](https://github.com/codio/boxparts/tree/master/lib/autoparts/packages).
+If you type `parts search php` in a terminal window, you will all PHP related parts clearly listed.

+By about February 21st 2014, we will be removing all pre-installed modules from the PHP5 base Box Parts installation and have them all as individual Box Parts instead.

+##Out of Memory
+At the time of launching Boxes, each Box is restricted to 512MB of RAM.
+We will be adding more memory options soon, but in the meantime, you can get memory issues if you have Apache and MySQL open and running and then run a Composer task, for example.

+The best solution in the meantime is to `parts stop apache2 mysql` and then run Composer before restarting the services with `parts start apache2 mysql`.

 ##Important Reading Material
 We strongly recommend you read up on the following before going too much further